 Just a quick email to say thanks a lot for all your amazing work on the Paint & Draw cover workshop.
 It’s on sale this Thursday in WHSmith, some other supermarkets and to purchase online here: http://bit.ly/pad_issue8

 I’d would officially like to thank Adam Lafosse for allowing me to create the step by step while drawing his dog Poppy.
 I would like to think that both Poppy and I have achieved our 15 minutes of fame.
-We really hope that you enjoy the paint & draw magazine article, I believe you can still purchase it, both online and digitally.
-If you visit the paint and draw website you can find out all of the details.
-In addition took some video at various stages and it has been turned into a Paint & Draw video on YouTube which I have embedded below.
+Thank you so much for reading and being part of this journey with me!

 Congratulations Mel, brilliant to see your artwork in print.
 I’m sure it will inspire and help many future artists.